redhat-partner-tech/partner-tech-days-julyaug2019/README.md

 https://redhat-events.com/PartnerTraining/workshops

-The intent is to enable Red Hat Business partners with updates on our latest products and deliver capabilities through self-paced exercises.
+The intent is to enable Red Hat Business Partners with updates on our latest products and deliver capabilities through self-paced open labs.

 ## Agenda